ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added callbacks capability to the CAN driver.
+- NEW: Added initial STM32H7xx support.
 - NEW: Added GHS compiler support to the Power e200 port.
 - NEW: Added tool for board files generation from command line.
 - NEW: Added STM32L496xx/STM32L4A6xx support.